-Name of Person report the incident: Date:

-Step One: Bullying Test

-Is this repeated behaviour?

-Has the behaviour caused harm or was it intended to hurt?

-Is there an imbalance of power?

-Step Two: Type of Bullying

-Physical Bullying : This is when a person (or group of people) uses actions to bully.
+Name of Person report the incident: Date: Step One: Bullying Test Is this repeated behavio ur?
+Has the behaviour caused harm or was it intended to he urt?
+Is there an imbalance of pow er?
+Step Two: Type of Bullying Physical Bullying : This is when a person (or group of people) uses actions to bully.
 Examples include: hitting, poking, tripping and pushing.
-Psychological Bullying : For example, threatening, manipulating or stalking someone.
+Psychological Bullying: For example, threatening, manipulating or stalking someone.
 Social (covert) Bullying : Indirect actions, e.g. lying about someone, spreading rumours, playing nasty jokes.
-Cyber-Bullying : This is a method of bullying using technology.
-Threats, rumours, blogs, nasty comments and even 'liking' the comments of others is cyber-bullying.
-See cyberbullying section Verbal Bullying : Repeated or systematic name calling, insults, homophobic or racist remarks and verbal abuse.

-Step Three: Describe

-What has been happening and/or what the person has been doing.

-Who has been involved?
+Cyber-Bullying: This is a method of bullying using technology.
+Threats, rumour blogs, nasty comments and even 'liking' the comments of others is cyber-bullying.
+Verbal Bullying: Repeated or systematic name calling, insults, homophobic or g. racist remarks and verbal abuse.
+Step Three: Describe What has been happening and/or what the person has been doing Who has been involved?
 Where did it take place?
-(Tick one and relevant give details)
+(Tick one and relevant give details) □ In class Subject: Teacher: ☐ Out of classLocation: When did it happen?
+What time(s)?
+For how long? when did it happens what time(s)?
+For how long?
+What evidence do you have (if any)?
+Attach letters, photos, screen captures, text messages etc. if possible.
+Has anyone seen the bullying?
+What have you done about it already?